Get the FREE one-click dictionary software for Windows

 - empanel, impanel

-Derived forms: panelling, panels, panelled
+Derived forms: panels, panelling, panelled

-Type of: adorn, beautify, body, choose, commission, committee, decorate, electrical device, embellish, flat solid, grace, ornament, pad, pick out, piece of cloth, piece of material, select, sheet, take, window
+Type of: adorn, beautify, body, choose, commission, committee, decorate, electrical device, embellish, fancify, flat solid, grace, ornament, pad, pick out, piece of cloth, piece of material, select, sheet, take, window

 Encyclopedia: Panel